sealingtech/EDCOP/docs/installation_guide.rst

 You will be asked if you want to select the default network configuration, generally you will need to select "N" at this point.

 #.
 Enter the hostname, this must be an FQDN and match the DNS record entered earlier.
 #.
-You will be printed an interface list, select Y to team the interfaces for the master
+You will be printed an interface list, select Y to team the interfaces if you plan on implemeting LAGG or N if you only are going to use a single interface for the host.
+(Note at this time you must use a CAPITAL LETTER)
 #.
-Enter in the name of the interfaces seperated by commas for all interfaces included in the LAGG
+Enter in the name of the interface you want to use for the main network if you selected N on the teaming question.
+If you answered yes enter in the name of the interfaces seperated by commas for all interfaces included in the LAGG
 #.
-Select "N" for DHCP
+Select if your network uses DHCP
 #.
 Enter in the IP address to assign the master (Note, this must match the IP given to the DNS entry)
 #.
 Enter the netmask
 #.
 Enter the gateway